Surangel Whipps Jr.

 Surangel Samuel Whipps Jr. (born 9 August 1968) is a Palauan businessman and politician who has served as the president of Palau since 2021.
-He served as senator from 2008 to 2016.
-He is from the state of Ngatpang.
-Whipps assumed office as the President of Palau on 21 January 2021, after winning the 2020 Palauan presidential election.
-He won reelection in 2024.
+He previously served as a senator from 2009 to 2016.
+He is an advocate for environmental conservation, economic reform, and maintaining Palau's diplomatic ties with Taiwan.
+After an unsuccessful bid for the presidency in 2016, he was elected in the 2020 presidential election.
+He won re-election in 2024.